the-gigi/modern-go-programming/manuscript/chapter 2 - get up and running.md

     docker run --rm -it -v "$PWD":/go -w /go/src/tools_demo golang:1.10 bash

-This command will drop in a nice inteactive session with GOPATH set to `/go` and in tools_demo working directory.
+This command will drop in a nice inteactive session with GOPATH set to `/go` and in the tools_demo working directory.

 Inside the container, let's verify only the main.go source program is present